MylesHenehan/applied-statistics/README.md

 Install dependencies using:
 pip install -r requirements.txt

 This will install all necessary packages listed in requirements.txt.
+All libraries used are from the approved list provided for the assignment.

 ------------------------------------------------------------------------